mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

 #### ElementInternals: Form associated custom element methods and properties

-New {{domxref("ElementInternals")}} properties and methods that allow a custom elements to interact with a form:
+New {{domxref("ElementInternals")}} properties and methods that allow custom elements to interact with a form:

-- property: {{domxref("ElementInternals.form","form")}} gets the form associated with the element
+- {{domxref("ElementInternals.form","form")}} property gets the form associated with the element.
-- property: {{domxref("ElementInternals.labels","labels")}} gets the list of labels associated with the element
+- {{domxref("ElementInternals.labels","labels")}} property gets the list of labels associated with the element.
-- property: {{domxref("ElementInternals.willValidate", "willValidate")}} checks if a custom form element will be validated.
+- {{domxref("ElementInternals.willValidate", "willValidate")}} property checks if a custom form element will be validated.
-- method: {{domxref("ElementInternals.setFormValue()","setFormValue()")}} set the sanitized value and user-entered data, if needed.
+- {{domxref("ElementInternals.setFormValue()","setFormValue()")}} method sets the sanitized value and user-entered data, if needed.

 See these bugs for details: {{bug(1556362)}}, {{bug(1556373)}}, {{bug(1556365)}}, {{bug(1556449)}}.